Electrical

 What is a Grounding Wiring System?

 A grounding system is a part of a home’s electrical wiring system.
-It installs electrical cables and associated devices such as switches, distribution boards, sockets, and light fittings in a building/home.
+It installs electrical cables and devices such as switches, distribution boards, sockets, and light fittings in a building/home.

 The primary and most important purpose of earthing or grounding is to reduce the dangers of electrocution and fires that could potentially destroy homes.
 An electrical system that is adequately grounded ensures the safety of lives, electrical wires, and electrical devices.